HappyB2.0

 The study

 The HappyB2.0 is the natural continuation of the HappyB project in the US context, with cutting-edge methodologies.
 HappyB2.0 aims to establish to what extent in-person and online social interactions predict adolescents’ well-being, including happiness and loneliness, using objective indicators of both social media/smartphone use and well-being.
-The study includes an intensive data collection through a smartphone-based application (Ethica now Avicenna), and the collection of hair cortisol levels as a digital biomarker of stress.
+The study includes an intensive data collection through a smartphone-based application (Avicenna), and the collection of hair cortisol levels as a digital biomarker of stress.
 In doing so, HappyB2.0 aims to set the ground for future research combing biological and digital information.

 Subtitle: